 6. Is your medical school a member of a national or international planetary health or ESH organization?

-- 1 Yes, the medical school is a member of a national or international planetary health or ESH organization - 0 No, the medical school is not a member of such an organization
+1 Yes, the medical school is a member of a national or international planetary health or ESH organization 0 No, the medical school is not a member of such an organization

-Score explanation: Rush Medical College is not a member of such a national or international organization.
-Rush Health System is a member of Practice Greenhealth, however the medical college is not a member individually.
+Rush Medical College is not a member of such a national or international organization.
+Rush Health System is a member of Practice Greenhealth which includes membership for all faculty and students; however, the medical college is not a member individually and this resource is not advertised to students.
+Rush University is also a member of the Consortium of Universities for Global Health (CUGH), which is involved with work on healthcare sustainability.
+However, CUGH does not have medical school memberships specifically.
+This would be awarded 0 points.